Britney Spears: Musical style

-Spears's music has also been noted for some catchphrases.
+Spears' music has also been noted for some catchphrases.
 The opening in her debut single "...Baby One More Time", "Oh, baby baby" is considered to be one of her signature lines and has been parodied in the media by various artists such as Nicole Scherzinger and Ariana Grande.
 It has been used in variating forms throughout her music, such as simply, "baby" and "oh baby", as well as the Blackout track, "Ooh Ooh Baby".
-On the initial development of "...Baby One More Time", Barry Weiss noted Spears's inception of the catchphrase from her strange ad-libbing during the recording of the song.
+On the initial development of "...Baby One More Time", Barry Weiss noted Spears' inception of the catchphrase from her strange ad-libbing during the recording of the song.
 He commented further, "We thought it was really weird at first.
 It was strange.
 It was not the way Max wrote it.
 But it worked!
 We thought it could be a really good opening salvo for her."
 The opening line in "Gimme More", "It's Britney, bitch" has become another signature phrase.
 An early review of Blackout suggested the phrase was "simply laughable".
-Amy Roberts of Bustle called it "an indelible cultural turning point, transforming a frenetic, floundering moment in the superstars career to one of strength and empowerment".
+Amy Roberts of Bustle called it "an indelible cultural turning point, transforming a frenetic, floundering moment in the superstar's career to one of strength and empowerment".